 Linear-Stapled Gastrointestinal Anastomosis

-Intestinal resection and anastomosis is commonly performed in small animal practice to remove segments of bowel that are devitalized or diseased, often due to foreign material or neoplasia.1
+Intestinal resection and anastomosis are frequently carried out in small animal practices to eliminate segments of bowel that are nonviable or affected by disease, often caused by foreign bodies or neoplasia.

-In human and veterinary medicine, stapling devices have been developed for GI surgery, and a variety of different stapling techniques for intestinal anastomosis have been described, including1-10:
+Involved in both human and veterinary medicine, stapling devices have been introduced for gastrointestinal surgery.
+Various stapling methods for intestinal anastomosis have been developed, including:

-• Everting, triangulating end-to-end anastomosis (EEA) using a thoracoabdominal linear stapler
+• Everting, triangulating end-to-end anastomosis (EEA) employing a thoracoabdominal linear stapler.

-• Antiperistaltic side-to-side (ie, functional end-to-end) anastomosis using a GI anastomosis (GIA) linear and/or cutting stapler
+• Antiperistaltic side-to-side (functional end-to-end) anastomosis utilizing a gastrointestinal anastomosis (GIA) linear and/or cutting stapler.

-Stapled GIA in dogs and cats and, more recently, a technique in dogs for a stapled functional end-to-end anastomosis (SFEEA) using only a GIA stapler have also been reported.10,11 Ideally, SFEEA is used following enterectomy of the jejunum and/or ascending duodenum based on the mobility of this portion of the small intestine.
-Other portions of the intestine (eg, duodenum, large intestine) are more fixed because of the short mesentery, precluding the use of this technique.
+The GIA stapler has also been employed in both dogs and cats, and more recently, a technique in dogs for stapled functional end-to-end anastomosis (SFEEA) has been documented using solely a GIA stapler.
+SFEEA is ideally applied following an enteric resection of the jejunum and/or ascending duodenum, taking into account the mobility of this specific segment of small intestine.
+In contrast, other areas such as the duodenum and large intestine have a shorter mesentery, limiting the use of this technique.

-Preoperative peritonitis, a serum albumin concentration less than 2.5 g/dL (25 g/L), and presence of an intestinal foreign body are classically reported risk factors for intestinal anastomosis dehiscence following hand-sewn anastomosis.16 In a retrospective study examining risk factors specifically related to SFEEA dehiscence, preoperative presence of inflammatory bowel disease, intraoperative hypotension, and resection and anastomosis involving the large intestine were identified as risk factors.14
+Classically reported risk factors for intestinal anastomosis dehiscence after hand-sewn techniques include preoperative peritonitis, serum albumin levels below 2.5 g/dL, and the presence of an intestinal foreign body.
+In studies that specifically investigated risk factors related to SFEEA dehiscence, preoperative inflammatory bowel disease, intraoperative hypotension, and resection involving the large intestine were identified as risks.

 Surgical Stapler Functionality

-Before performing a linear-stapled intestinal anastomosis, the surgeon should become familiar with the GIA stapling device used for SFEEA (Figure 1).
-The GIA stapler is a linear/cutting stapling device composed of 2 interlocking halves.
-When fired via a push-bar handle, the device applies 4 staggered rows of B-shaped titanium staples while a knife blade cuts between the 2 rows of double staple lines (Figure 2).
-The knife blade stops cutting approximately 8 mm before the last staple at the tip of the fork.
+Prior to conducting a linear-stapled intestinal anastomosis, the surgeon should familiarize themselves with the GIA stapling device utilized for SFEEA.
+The GIA stapler consists of two interlocking halves; when the push-bar handle is activated, it delivers four staggered rows of B-shaped titanium staples while simultaneously cutting between two rows of staples with a knife blade.
+The knife blade ceases cutting approximately 8 mm before the last staple at the fork’s tip.

-Staple cartridges for the directional stapling technology (DST) series GIA stapler come in different lengths and closed staple heights.
-The color of the cartridge corresponds to the closed staple height.
-Blue staple cartridges (1.5-mm closed staple height) are typically used in small animals for SFEEA.
-White (1-mm closed staple height) and green (2-mm closed staple height) staple cartridges are also available but are not routinely used for SFEEA.
+Staple cartridges for the DST series GIA stapler vary in length and closed staple height, with colors indicating the height.
+Blue cartridges (1.5-mm closed staple height) are typically preferred for small animals during SFEEA, while white (1-mm) and green (2-mm) cartridges are available but not commonly utilized in this context.

 STEP-BY-STEP